 Once your records are in working order, move your database into a school customer relationship manager (CRM).
-A CRM is a system that can help your school manage the entire lifecycle of a family or student, from awareness about your school through to enrollment, and beyond.
+A CRM is a system that can help your school manage the entire lifecycle of a family or student, from awareness about your school, through to enrolment and beyond.
 It collects and stores every interaction that your school has with them, either manually or automatically.

 CRMs can help you keep data consistent across all of your school systems, as they usually integrate with each other.
 This means that when one record is updated, the update can be translated across your other systems, reducing incorrect or outdated information

-Once your data has been moved into a CRM, you have the ability to easily segment families and students by particular attributes, such as by how far along they are in their enrollment journey.
-You can also assign attributes about their interests, demographics, behavior, or more.
+Once your data has been moved into a CRM, you have the ability to easily segment families and students by particular attributes, such as by how far along they are in their enrolment journey.
+You can also assign attributes about their interests, demographics, behaviour or more.

-Many CRMs also offer the ability to merge someone’s name into email communications, so even if you are sending the same email to a wide net, the communication feels personalized.
+Many CRMs also offer the ability to merge someone’s name into email communications, so even if you are sending the same email to a wide net, the communication feels personalised.

 4. Check-in regularly and track engagement

 A family may sit in your database for years before they will be ready to enrol their child.
 Use your CRM to set up regular check-ins and touchpoints with the prospective family to ensure your school is kept top-of-mind.
 Whether it’s email communication about school news, invitations to tours and open days or phone calls to simply check-in, CRMs allow you to track all of your communications and touchpoints.